DiTEC-project/pyaerial/README.md

 > pip install ucimlrepo
 > ```

 > **Data Requirements:** PyAerial works with **categorical data**.
-You don't need to one-hot encode your data—PyAerial handles encoding automatically.
+Numerical columns must be discretized first, but you don't need to one-hot encode your data—PyAerial handles that automatically (unlike libraries like mlxtend that require manual one-hot encoding).

 ---